systemjs/systemjs/README.md

 `es6-module-loader.js` will then be included from the same folder automatically and [Traceur](https://github.com/google/traceur-compiler) is dynamically included from `traceur.js` when loading an ES6 module only.

+Alternatively, `es6-module-loader.js` or `traceur.js` can be included before `system.js` with a script tag in the page.

 ### Simple Application Structure

 The standard application structure would be something like the following: